cs2103aug2015-t11-2j/main/User-Guide.md

 * `recur 7`
 * `recur 30`

-> Tip: the function can only be used when an event has been chosed.
+> Tip: the function can only be used when an event has been chosen.

 ## Help List
 Show the help list and see all the commands available.
 Type the following command in the command bar.

 `-help`
-> Tip: The available commands are shown in the cheat sheet below.
+> Tip: The available commands are shown in the cheatsheet below.

 ## Exiting
 Simply close the window or type the following command in the command bar.